Emgality

 - If you become pregnant or are breastfeeding talk to your doctor immediately.

-- Do not give Emgality to anyone else even if they also have migraines.
+- Don't give Emgality to anyone else, even if they also have migraine disease.

-- Do not throw used pens in the normal household rubbish.
+- Don't throw used pens in the normal household rubbish.
 Talk to your pharmacist about how to dispose of the pens.

 Like all medicines, Emgality can cause side effects, although not everyone gets them.